-A delicious slow cooker chicken cacciatore is a fantastic dish for anyone who loves a rich tomato sauce with tender bits of chicken.
+A delicious slow cooker chicken cacciatore is a fantastic dish if you want a rich tomato sauce with tender bits of chicken.

-In Italian cacciatore means hunter so when it comes cooking cacciatore is basically referring to a hunter inspired dish.
-Therefore, we don’t usually cut the chicken down further and keep everything relatively chunky.
+In Italian, cacciatore means hunter.
+So when it comes to cooking cacciatore, we are making a hunter inspired dish.
+Therefore, we don’t usually cut the chicken smaller and instead keep everything relatively chunky.

-If you’re on something like the paleo diet or another diet that prohibits alcohol, then you can remove the red wine from the dish to make the chicken cacciatore paleo friendly.
-You might also want to double check the oil that the olives have been stored in to make sure it’s paleo friendly.
+If you’re following something like the paleo diet or another diet that prohibits alcohol, then you can remove the red wine from the dish to make the chicken cacciatore paleo-friendly.
+This dish is also completely gluten-free.

 Make sure you don’t throw out the leftovers as they will keep just fine in the fridge.
-The leftovers make for a fantastic lunch that you can easily reheat at work or home.
+The leftovers make for a fantastic lunch that you can quickly reheat at work or at home.

-If you want to see how this delicious dish is done, then be sure to check out the super short video below.
-It’s straight to the point and will show you exactly how it’s done.
+If you want to see how you make chicken cacciatore in the slow cooker, then be sure to check out the super short video below.
+It’s straight to the point and will show you exactly how to prepare and cook this dish.

 Slow Cooker Chicken Cacciatore Recipe